steelcastle/G_and_C_Data_CourseProject/Codebook.md

 ###Variables within tidydata
 Short description of what the variable describes.

-**_NOTE:_**

-In all of the measurement variables, the text tokens have the following meanings.
+**_NOTE: _**In all of the measurement variable names, feature substrings have the following meanings.

-Token Description | Meaning
+Feature Substring Description | Meaning
 ----------------- | -------
 t | Prefix denoting time domain signals captured at a constant rate of 50 Hz. f | Prefix to indicate frequency domain signals - Fast Fourier Transform applied to time based signals.